jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-When revising your sketches, redraw a line if the sketch is ambiguous and add annotations if you think that they might ease interpreting the sketch later on.
+When revising your sketches, redraw the lines if the sketch is ambiguous otherwise and add annotations if you think that they might ease interpreting the sketch later on.

-Think of your future self: Some notes may make perfect sense to you now but as memory fades they will seem cryptic later.
-So supplement and clarify your sketches and notes so you can comprehend them after your memories of the experience faded.
+Think of your future self: Some notes may make perfect sense to you now but since memory fades, they will seem cryptic later.
+So supplement and clarify your sketches and notes so you can comprehend them after your memories of the experience have faded.

  <div class="example">

-I may have something like a written line *»Big changes«* on in my Notes.
-I remember that it was about the participant thinking that her colleagues make bigger changes between to two versions of their designs than she.
-I added this information to the notes.
+I have line *»Big changes«* in my
+Notes.
+I remember that I made this note when the participant told me that her colleagues make bigger changes between to two versions of their designs than she does.
+I added this information to the notes, since it provided a way to understand what the »big changes« actually refer to.

 </div>

-Similarly, if my writing is rather messy I rewrite some words to ensure that I can still read what I wrote.
+Similarly, if my writing is rather messy, I rewrite some words to ensure that I can later decipher what I wrote.

-I write and draw my supplements in another color.
+I write and draw my supplements in another color than the original notes.
 When I wrote my notes during the interview with a blue pen I use black for the supplements or vice versa, since I like to be able to keep track of what I did in which step of the process.